JGCRI/gcam-doc/inputs_demand.md

 ##### Industrial manufacturing water coefficients

-The main data source used for estimating the manufacturing sector's water consumption is the [Vassolo and Döll 2005](#vassolo2005) global inventory of manufacturing and electric power water demands for a base year of 1995.
+The data specifying manufacturing water coefficients is specified in [Vassolo_mfg_water.csv](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/water/Vassolo_mfg_water.csv).
+Note that this data is derived from the [Vassolo and Döll 2005](#vassolo2005) global inventory of manufacturing and electric power water demands for a base year of 1995.
 The manufacturing water demands of each country are multiplied by an exogenous ratio of self-supply to total industrial withdrawals (about 0.8; this comes from US-specific data in [Kenny et al. 2009](#kenny2009)), and extrapolated to all historical years assuming a fixed ratio between industrial electricity and water demands.
 The values estimated from this bottom-up calculation are limited to a maximum of 85% of the corresponding nation and year's estimate of industrial water withdrawals in [FAO Aquastat](#fao2016).
-Note that in contrast to the methods documented in [Hejazi et al. 2014](#hejazi2014), we do not estimate the manufacturing sector's water demands as the difference between the Aquastat industrial withdrawals and GCAM's bottom-up estimates of electric power sector demands, due to methodological differences in estimation of power sector water demands.
-As noted in [Davies et al. 2013](#davies2013), power sector water demand estimates are sensitive to assumptions of the share of power plants using once-through flow cooling systems and the specific water intensities thereof.
-As such, the difference between the two (Aquastat industrial water and GCAM electricity water) is not deemed to return a reliable estimate of manufacturing water withdrawals in all regions and time periods.
-Future water demands by the industrial sector simply scale with industrial output.

 ### Food / Feed / Forestry